Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Grafton students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Grafton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Grafton District Curriculum Used in Our In-Home Tutoring Programs

 Grafton Public Schools contain six schools and roughly 2,900 students.
 Grafton High School’s core values are respect, responsibility, integrity, and academic excellence.
 Grafton describes how English language arts and math instruction has changed dramatically since the inception of the Common Core State Standards.
 The math curriculum is now built around a focus—rather than on tons of content that students need to learn—that cultivates foundational knowledge.
 In English language arts, students are reading texts of greater complexity.